Repsol to sue Bridas over YPF shale deal

 YPF needs partners to develop Argentina’s shale oil and gas resources and last month announced a preliminary agreement with Bridas for an initial $1.5 billion investment.

-YPF has also signed a preliminary agreement for a pilot partnership with U.S. oil major Chevron Corp, also prompting a lawsuit against the U.S. company by Repsol.
+YPF has also signed a preliminary agreement for a pilot partnership with U.S. oil major Chevron Corp (CVX.N), also prompting a lawsuit against the U.S. company by Repsol.

+Reporting By Rodrigo de Miguel; Writing by Tracy Rucinski; Editing by Hans-Juergen Peters